 13. Foo Fighters “ This Is A Call from Foo Fighters

 The first post-Nirvana sounds from Dave Grohl were not mind-blowingly incongruous with his old band, but it was still exciting to hear something so solid and confident from that camp in those sad days when criminals like Silverchair and Bush attempted to fill the Cobain void.

 10. The Byrds

-Their career was so fragmented that it is difficult to assess as a whole, but The Byrds almost single-handedly invented both folk-rock and country-rock while also bringing international attention to young folker Bob Dylan.
-In melding Dylan’s compositions with the concept of a guitar-based group, The Byrds brought poetry to pop and illustrated the incredible melodicism of Dylan’s not-so-accessible songs.
-The Byrds got into psychedelia early on, and had a number of their own classic originals (many by Gene Clark) before catching on to the roots revival.
-When they hooked up with Gram Parsons, to the credit of the band and leader Roger McGuinn, they followed his vision of a unique country-based cosmic American band.
-His time in the group was short-lived, but produced arguably their best LP, Sweetheart of the Rodeo.
-The Byrds influenced at least two bands on this list, as well as re-inspiring the acts that influenced them, including Dylan, The Beatles and folkers like John Phillips and John Sebastian.
+Their career was so fragmented that it is difficult to assess as a whole, but The Byrds almost single-handedly popularized both folk rock and country rock, while also bringing increased international attention to young folkie Bob Dylan.
+In melding Dylan’s compositions with the concept of a guitar-based group, The Byrds brought poetry to pop and illustrated the incredible melodicism of Dylan’s not-always-accessible songs.
+The Byrds got into psychedelia early on, and had a number of their own classic originals (many by Gene Clark) before later catching on to the roots revival.
+When they hooked up with Gram Parsons, to the credit of the band and leader Roger McGuinn, they followed his vision of a unique country-based ‘cosmic’ American band.
+His time in the group was short-lived, but produced one of their best LPs, Sweetheart of the Rodeo.
+The Byrds influenced at least two other bands on this list, as well as re-inspiring the acts that influenced them, including Dylan, The Beatles, and songwriters like John Phillips and John Sebastian.